Projective representation: Infinite-dimensional projective unitary representations: Bargmann's theorem

-The theorem does not apply to the group $\mathbb R^{2n}$—as the previous example shows—because the two-dimensional cohomology of the associated commutative Lie algebra is nontrivial.
+The theorem does not apply to the group $\mathbb R^{2n}$—as the previous example shows—because the second cohomology group of the associated commutative Lie algebra is nontrivial.
 Examples where the result does apply include semisimple groups (e.g., SL(2,R)) and the Poincaré group.
 This last result is important for Wigner's classification of the projective unitary representations of the Poincaré group.